Hexworks/the-cogitator/_posts/2017-02-28-web-design-cheat-sheet.md

 ## Are my sizes right?

 Similar elements should have similar size (paragraphs for example).
 Different elements should have significant difference in their sizes to add contrast (a header before a paragraph for example).
-Keep your sizes consistent accross your page.
+Keep your sizes consistent across your page.

 ## Did I get spacings right?

 Elements placed near each other form groups.
-Content and visuals should be grouped togehter if they are related.
-Keep some whitespace between related elemens to avoid overcrowding your design but keep much larger whitespace between non-related items.
+Content and visuals should be grouped together if they are related.
+Keep some whitespace between related elements to avoid overcrowding your design but keep much larger whitespace between non-related items.
 Examples: - Pictures and their captions should have smaller whitespace between each other than the next picture - A header between two content blocks should be closer to its corresponding content block As a rule of thumb an 1:3 or greater is clearly separating the groups.
 It is also _very_ important to avoid extra but meaningless spacing like indentation.

 ## Did I align things properly?